Todd Thicke: Television career

 He is also credited with writing numerous television theme songs, including the music packages for the 1986-1987 revival of Split Second and the 1984–1986 run of Let's Make a Deal.

 Thicke founded his production company Team Thicke in late 2015.
 Since then, he has been developing programming for networks and studios on both sides of the Canadian/American border.

 In 2017, Team Thicke entered into deals with Bell Media, Canada's largest private broadcaster, and NBC Universal's Wilshire Studios.
 Including, Thicke's collaboration with Darrell Vickers, known for his work on "The Tonight Show," to create "You're the Boss" for Wilshire Studios.

-In 2018, Thicke and Vickers partnered again to create and produce "Feast of a Lifetime" for Bell Media.
+In 2018, Thicke and Vickers created and produced "Feast of a Lifetime" for Bell Media.
+Starring celebrity chef Lynn Crawford (Pitchin' In) everyday heroes were surprised with a spectacular feast when the entire community showed up to celebrate their accomplishments.

+In addition to working with MGM, Thicke also worked with Prospero Pictures on "World's Funniest Families", where precocious kids weighed in on hot button topics of the day and offered surprising words of wisdom.
+Thicke is also Executive Consultant on "This Week Live", Canada's Late Night Show, streaming nationally across the country.

+In 2024, Thicke joined forces with producer and playwright Richard Klagsbrun (An Unsafe Space) on Klagsbrun's musical extravaganza, This Strange Paradise that premiered at the El Mocambo in Toronto.